Skip to Main Content

 • Coronary artery bypass grafting (CABG), including minimally invasive robotic MIDCAB and hybrid revascularization

-• Aortic surgery including thoracic aortic replacement and stent grafts (TEVAR) for aneurysm and dissection
+• Aortic surgery, including thoracic aortic replacement and stent grafts (TEVAR) for aneurysm and acute disease

-• Aneurysm repair (aortic, thoracic aortic, left ventricular)
+• Aneurysm repair (thoracic aortic and left ventricular)

-• Arrhythmia surgery, including MAZE procedure for atrial fibrillation
+• Arrhythmia surgery, including the MAZE procedure for atrial fibrillation

 • Pulmonary thromboendarterectomy

-Yale's survival statistics for coronary artery bypass, mitral valve replacement, and aortic valve replacement consistently exceed national and regional norm.
-Yale New Haven Hospital maintains one of the highest rating for heart surgery by The Society of Thoracic Surgeons.
+Yale's survival statistics for coronary artery bypass, mitral valve replacement, and aortic valve replacement consistently exceed national and regional norms.
+Yale-New Haven Hospital maintains one of the highest ratings for heart surgery by The Society of Thoracic Surgeons.

-Yale Cardiac Surgeons operate at the Yale-New Haven Hospital and the Veterans Administration Medical Center, where they work closely with internists, cardiologists, and vascular surgeons in pre- and post-operative care.
-Faculty continue cutting-edge research in aortic surgery, transplantation, mechanical heart, and experimental cardiac transplantation programs, as well as vascular biology and transplantation immunology, including pathogenesis of coronary arteriosclerosis, mitral valve disease and aortic disease.
+Yale Cardiac Surgeons operate across the Yale-New Haven Health System and the Veterans Administration Medical Center, where they work closely with internists, cardiologists, and vascular surgeons in pre- and post-operative care.
+Faculty continue cutting-edge research in cardiac surgical outcomes, aortic surgery, transplantation, mechanical circulatory support, and cardiac transplantation, as well as vascular biology, transplantation immunology, cardiac genetics, and valvulopathic pathobiology.